ovh/docs/pages/cloud/dedicated/esxi-network-HG-Scale/guide.en-gb.md

 > [!warning]
 >
-> There's currently a known bug with the ESXi graphical user interface and performing these steps in the interface will result in a non-working configuration.
-It absolutely necessary to apply this configuration using the command line interface in SSH.
+> There's currently a known issue with the ESXi graphical user interface and performing these steps in the interface will result in a non-working configuration.
+It is absolutely necessary to apply this configuration using the command line interface in SSH.
 >

 ### Failover IP via vRack